FREQUENTLY ASKED QUESTIONS

 Please keep in contact with your health care provider telephonically to monitor your progress.

 Treatment is supportive (e.g. provide oxygen for patients with shortness of breath or treatment for fever).
-There is no specific antiviral treatment available.
 Antibiotics do not treat viral infections.
 However, antibiotics may be required if a bacterial secondary infection develops.
-There are some studies in progress using different medications that may have some effectiveness against the virus.
+There are several studies in progress using different medications that may have some effectiveness against the virus.
 Remdesivir is a repurposed antiviral drug.
 Data are conflicting as to the clinical benefits of this agent and more data are awaited.

 Currently there is no vaccine for COVID-19.
 There are no specific measures currently recommended to prevent COVID-19 but the following can provide protection against infection with coronaviruses and many other viruses that are more common in South Africa: